mwaiyusuf/Triangle-Tracker/README.md

 * 3.fork the repository
 * 4.Access it on your github account
 ## Known Bugs
-The website is currently non-responsive.
-In light of this setback I am working to  fix this error. incase you encounter other bugs please reach out via the email-mwaigalo5@gmail.com.
+No errors at the moment.incase you encounter other bugs please reach out via the email-mwaigalo5@gmail.com.
 ## Technologies Used0
 * CSS
 * HTML